reqa/ldap-lmdb-dntree/README.md

 ## Contributors

-Currently this code is maintained by the author.
+Currently this code is maintained by the author, feedback is welcome.

 ## License